 How Long Before The 2pm Ceremony Should The Bride Be Ready?

 It comes generally advised that the bride is ready at least 45 minutes before they need to depart for the ceremony.
 This will give some additional time for photos.

-Transportation is a big consideration and this will vary bride by bride.
+Transportation is a big consideration and this will vary from bride to bride.

-Nevertheless, what is important is that the bride has plenty of time to get done up and feel her best, have the photos she wants taken and does not feel to overly pressured throughout the morning.
+Nevertheless, what is important is that the bride has plenty of time to get done up and feel her best, have the photos she wants to be taken, and does not feel too overly pressured throughout the morning.

 On average, brides take between 1-3 hours to get ready and this includes all the various elements; hair make-up, and putting on the dress.

-But that being said, this kind of schedule can help you when it comes to the planning, the setting of your expectation and ensuring that everyone is aware of what needs to happen on your special day.
+But that being said, this kind of schedule can help you when it comes to planning, setting of your expectation, and ensuring that everyone is aware of what needs to happen on your special day.

 Ultimately whether you decide to plan, organize and coordinate yourselves, or hire the expertise of a wedding planner and/or coordinator, is a personal decision that you will have to make, in accordance with your budget!

 Hey, I’m Allison – a bride-to-be and the chief editor here at Everlasting Occasion.
 Here I document all the knowledge and experience I have accumulated since researching for my wedding over two years ago.
 I try to answer those many questions couples have when planning their dream wedding.